tessmonical/ao3-bookmark-getter/readme.md

 So if you're not tech-savvy this may be hard, fair warning.
 I had all these tools installed already.
 I've done my best to make this easy but installing stuff is always a pain.

-Warning: I have not tested this on Windows and am not familiar enough with the environment to help much.
-If you can get Python installed and the correct certificates installed, you should be able to run this, but I will be of minimal help getting that far.

 ### Install Python 3

 Python 3 can be found at [python.org](https://www.python.org).